Beginner Archives - Page 4 of 7 - Learn Thai from a White Guy

 ใช่ (chai) – yes (*actually means “It is” or “that’s right”)

-In Thai, you say the equivalent of YES or NO based on the question.
-Note that we don’t need to use any pronouns at all here.
-If ใช่ (chai) isn’t in the question, then it’s probably best to not use it in the answer.
+In Thai, you express YES or NO based on the question.
+Pronouns are often unnecessary.
+If ใช่ (chai) isn’t in the question, it’s usually best to avoid using it in the answer.

 How to Answer Yes / No Questions in Thai